 God sees the entirety of our life concurrently.
-At any given moment, he knows every detail of our past, present, and future afflictions.
+Therefore, he knows every detail of our past, present, and future afflictions at any given moment.

-However, because Jesus encountered the same pains and sorrows we face, God also understands how we feel, as we endure them.
+However, because Jesus encountered the same pains and sorrows we face, God also understands how we feel as we endure distress.

 He grieves when we grieve and rejoices when we rejoice.

-God promises eternal bliss in the next life to everyone who is reborn spiritually in this life.
-As reborn believers, we always have the hope of heaven, no matter how bleak our present circumstances.
+God grants reborn believers a free, irrevocable pass to heaven, so we always have the hope of eternal bliss no matter how bleak our present circumstances.

 The joy and ecstasy of living in heaven will be infinitely better than our best moments on earth.

 Read More About What We Can Expect From God